Lower East Side

 Hell’s Kitchen, Midtown West, Midtown East

-What started at one very tiny ramen-ya on West 52nd St has now grown into three exceedingly popular locations.
-Totto remains a staple in the NYC ramen scene because of its paitan broth, which is arguably the best in the business.
+What started as one very tiny ramen-ya on West 52nd St has now grown into three exceedingly popular locations.
+Totto remains a staple in the NYC ramen scene thank to its paitan broth, which is arguably the best in the business.
 The rich and creamy chicken broth gets paired with a springy, golden, wavy noodle, and topped off with pulled chashu pork and tender pork belly chunks.
 Be sure to add on a poached egg and Totto's rayu (a chili oil filled with garlic, onion, dried shrimp, and scallops) -- all the flavors blend together so well, and the special rayu (chili oil) adds a kick you won’t get elsewhere.

-Morimoto's ramen-ya brings everything you'd expect to find from an Iron Chef.
-Get the tantan ramen, which has an amazing, bright-orange-colored broth that’s comprised of spicy coconut curry, pork chashu, red miso ground pork, aji-tama, and cilantro.
+Masaharu Morimoto's ramen-ya brings everything you'd expect to find from an Iron Chef.
+Get the tantan ramen, which has a bright-orange-colored broth that’s comprised of spicy coconut curry, pork chashu, red miso ground pork, aji-tama, and cilantro.
 The coconut curry with red miso is the star of the bowl, and the noodles have a nice bounce to them.
 Morimoto and the world-famous Sun Noodle designed a special noodle that doesn’t decompose as quickly as a normal ramen noodle, meaning you can take your time with your bowl.
 The restaurant also offers the rare opportunity to order just half a bowl, which allows you to order a second and try more.